 What I would like to relate now is my list of the best free sites to find historical articles about your ancestors in newspapers.
 These are the first ones that I would use if I were starting out.
 They have been chosen not because of their interface - because some are better than others and some are not ideal.
 These are presented in no particular order.
 And remember that these are Free sites only and you do Not have to go to a library to access them.

-- Old Fulton NY Post Cards - over 45 million pages of New York State (and many other states) historical newspapers
+- Old Fulton NY Post Cards - 50 million pages of New York State (and many other states) historical newspapers

-- Advantage Archives Collections - 650 collections from 42 states.
-The latest list can be found at 70 Million Historic U.S. Newspaper Pages Now Available from Advantage Archives.
+- Advantage Archives Collections - 735 collections from 44 states.
+The latest list can be found at

 - Google News Archive - over 2,500 newspapers from the U.S. and Canada - gets an asterisk.
 You can still get to all of these newspapers, but the search function is pretty much restricted to newspapers since 1970.
 And although these are the rules, some pre-1970 pages might sneak in.
 This is really too bad, since this is quite a large collection of otherwise non-digitized smaller newspapers.